fatemeh-afshari/MovieApp/README.md

 # MovieApp

 # Libraries
-Hilt for dependancy injection
+-Hilt for dependancy injection
-Retrofit for REST API communication
+-Retrofit for REST API communication
-Paging3 to load data gradually within your RecyclerView Espresso For UI testing
+-Paging3 to load data gradually within your RecyclerView -Espresso For UI testing
-Mockito Mocking framework for unit testing
+-Mockito Mocking framework for unit testing
-Glide for image loading
+-Glide for image loading

 # Installation